We regularly update the following post with the latest information pertaining to Digital Marketing Budgets.

-While there are no direct investment assessments associated with this particular study, it does show noteworthy trends among the major social channels, and suggests an emphasis should be made on Facebook and Instagram channels for social advertising.
-Instagram has steadily grown in usage, and it makes sense for many business types to focus some of their ad dollars on these two platforms.
+While there are no direct investment assessments associated with this particular study, it does show noteworthy trends among the major social channels, and suggests an emphasis should be made on YouTube, Facebook and Instagram channels for social advertising.
+Instagram has steadily grown in usage, and it makes sense for many business types to focus some of their ad dollars on these three platforms.

-Expected Changes In Social Media Platform Investments
+Changes In Social Media Platform Investments

 Changes in Traditional Versus Digital Marketing Spend

-Digital marketing spend, by comparison, has consistently grown by double digit increments year after year.
+Digital marketing spend, by comparison, has consistently grown by double-digit increments year after year.

+Businesses are shifting their marketing spend in a big way, and that isn't slowing down.
 What used to be spent on radio, television, and newspaper is now being spent on search, email, and social.